 We will ensure that the Head teacher and at least one member of the Governing Body have completed appropriate safer recruitment training.
-At all times the Head teacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2016).
+At all times the Head teacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2018) and our Safer Recruitment Policy.